hzzg0727/Metasurface-Design/README.md

 to the arrangement of meta-atoms on the substrate.
 The GDS file export method for geometric phase metasurfaces is also provided.

+### Metagrating design and analysis

+In this demo, we design a polarization-insensitive metagrating based on propagation phase modulation mechanism.
+The meta-atom library is built using the propagation phase metasurface design workflow above.
+The performance of the metagrating is also analyzed.

 ### Metalens design and analysis

 In this demo, we design a polarization-insensitive metalens based on propagation phase modulation mechanism.